raab7775-lab/GISP2-Remelt-Statistical-Analysis---Honors-Thesis---Rylan-Abel/README.md

 ## Thesis Information

-Data Analysis and Comparison of the New GISP2 Ice Core Data: Continuous High-Resolution Water Isotope Data Vs Discrete 1997 and 2004 Collection
+Comparison of the New GISP2 Stable Isotope Ice Core Data: Continuous High-Resolution δ18O and δD Data vs Discrete 1997 and 2004 Collection

 2026 Honors Thesis for The Department of Geologic Sciences at the University of Colorado at Boulder By Rylan Abel